Sukhanth-9821/karate_from_bdd-testing/README.md

 Examples for writing test scenarios the behavior-driven-development way using Java and [Karate].

-[Karate] is a new testing frameworks that eases the task of testing web-services.
+[Karate] is a new testing frameworks that eases the task of testing web-services and integrates with well-known tools like JUnit or TestNG.

 ## Starting the RESTful Webservice for Test